KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `Magic Mirror` in file `MMM-CrisisInformationSweden.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Cronixie by timophey](https://github.com/timophey/MMM-Cronixie)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Cronixie.js`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-cryptocurrency by matteodanelli](https://github.com/matteodanelli/MMM-cryptocurrency)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-cryptocurrency.js`: Replace it with built-in fetch.
 3. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-CTA by NateDee](https://github.com/NateDee/MMM-CTA)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-CuandoLlega by bibaldo](https://github.com/bibaldo/MMM-CuandoLlega)